QuintinAdam/motion-examples/README.md

 #Motion Book

-End of chapter 7 colr app
+End of chapter 8

+End of book!